 Title: Y. New insights into the Indian Ocean

-Chair(s): Dr Jessica Benthuysen, Research Scientist, Sustainable Coastal Ecosystems and Industries in Tropical Australia program, Australian Institute of Marine Science
+Chair(s): Dr Jessica Bentyusan, Research Scientist, Sustainable Coastal Ecosystems and Industries in Tropical Australia program, Australian Institute of Marine Sciences

-Professor Lynnath Beckley, Professor, Environmental and Conservation Sciences, Murdoch University, Danielle Su, PhD from University of Western Australia
+Professor Lynnath Beckley, Professor, Environmental and Conservation Sciences, Murdoch University

 Description: Though the Indian Ocean is poorly studied relative to the rest of the world’s oceans, the ongoing second International Indian Ocean Expedition (IIEO-2) is enabling new insights into this dynamically complex region.
 This symposium invites presentations that focus on the Indian Ocean, particularly those covering recent observational data, process understanding and oceanographic, climate, bio-geochemical and ecosystem modelling.
 Though not limited to formal IIOE-2 projects, presentations pertaining to the six themes (human impacts and benefits; boundary current dynamics and ecosystem impacts; monsoon variability and ecosystem response; circulation, climate variability and change; extreme events; and discovery of unique physical, geological, biogeochemical and ecological features of the Indian Ocean) are encouraged.
 These research themes have strong links to coastal systems and society.